 Earlier we’ve stated what things you need to be concerned about and some of their limitations.

-Do check this whole information twice before you travel with your crutches.
+Do check this whole information carefully before you traveling with crutches.